Package 'BIOMASS'

 HDmodel <- modelHD(D = NouraguesHD$D, H = NouraguesHD$H, drawGraph = TRUE)

-# For a chosen model
+# For a selected model

 HDmodel <- modelHD(D = NouraguesHD$D, H = NouraguesHD$H,

-method = "log2", drawGraph = TRUE)
+method = "log2", drawGraph = TRUE,

 # Using weights